 This will be our third visit to Sion Hill and following on from yet another successful year, we are back again in mid June.
-Described as “a masterpiece in the Neo-Georgian style” Sion Hill is one of the last pre-eminent country houses to be built in Yorkshire prior to the Great War.
+Described as “a masterpiece in the Neo-Georgian style,” Sion Hill is one of the last pre-eminent country houses to be built in Yorkshire prior to the Great War.
 The Arts & Crafts house was designed in 1912 by the renowned York architect, Walter H Brierley.
-It has an extraordinary garden, created over the past 17 years due to the dedication of its current Trustee, Michael Mallaby.
+It has an extraordinary garden, created over the past 18 years due to the dedication of its current Trustee, Michael Mallaby.

 It’s a joy to wander through with reaching views across the River Wiske and features topiary, parterres, the Long walk and traditional kitchen garden and a centenary Rose Garden.
-Michael and his gardeners have been busy planting up new areas within the garden and since my visit in the autumn, several new large topiary shapes have arrived.
-They look tremendous.
+Michael and his gardeners have been busy planting up new areas within the garden and I am looking forward to seeing more changes again this year.

 The fair will be held beside the Stable Block and café and as you would expect, we shall have an amazing array of quality plants on sale from well respected plant growers and nurseries.
-We have a full complement of plant nurseries attending including Dark Star Plants, Gatekeeper Nurseries, Plantazia, Garden Blooms (did you see Liz on the RHS Chatsworth programme?), Seeds To Sow, Ribblesdale Nurseries and more, and I can promise you a great day out.
+We have a full complement of plant nurseries attending including Dark Star Plants, Gatekeeper Nurseries, Plantazia, Garden Blooms and more, and I can promise you a great day out.
 Come rain, please no, or shine, yes please, we shall be there to welcome you.

 The gardens are rarely open to the public and the house only for specialist groups, so why not come along on Sunday 16 June and enjoy this beautiful place.